splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

    * Specify a subset of :strong:`built-in namespaces` to import data from.
 On the UI, go to :guilabel:`Select built-in services to collect data from`, then choose the specific namespaces you want to work with.
 You can specify multiple built-in services.

-   * Specify the :strong:`custom namespaces` from which you want data.
+   * Specify the :strong:`custom namespaces` to import data from.
 On the UI, go to :guilabel:`Select custom services to collect data from`, type the name of the custom namespace, then press :guilabel:`Enter`.
 Using this procedure, you can specify multiple custom namespaces.
 Note that data from built-in services is imported as well.

   * To discard data from built-in namespaces and :strong:`only import metrics from custom namespaces`, use the field ``syncCustomNamespacesOnly`` via the API.
 See how to do this in :new-page:`our developer portal <https://dev.splunk.com/observability/reference/api/integrations/latest#endpoint-create-integration/>`.